kanoa20/kanoa20.github.io/index.md

 # People.
 Vision.
 Results.
 {: .fs-6 }

-Strategic product leader with extensive experience building IoT and cloud-based services that solve customer needs; and exponentially growing these businesses through data-influenced decisions, modular design and strategic partnerships.
-Proven skills in training and leading global multi-disciplinary teams to deliver results across the product lifecycle from cradle to grave.
+I am a growth-focused leader with a strong business acumen, an entrepreneurial mindset, a bias for driving results, and a deep understanding for building products that delight customers.
+With my diverse leadership background in product management, finance, and engineering in both corporate and start-up environments, I have extensive experience making data-influenced decisions and creating partnerships that exponentially grow businesses, while building IoT and cloud-based products that solve customer needs.
+I specialize in identifying new revenue opportunities, improving operational efficiencies, and leading global multi-disciplinary teams to deliver measurable success across the product lifecycle from cradle to grave.
+If you have ideas or opportunities for collaboration, let's connect on Linkedin and set some time up to chat.

 {: .fs-4 .fw-300 }